luxai-qtrobot/paramify/README.md

 # Paramify

 **Paramify** is a lightweight Python library designed to simplify dynamic parameter management.
-It allows developers to define, validate, and manage parameters dynamically using a JSON schema, with optional support for web-based parameter configuration via Flask.
+It allows developers to define, validate, and manage parameters dynamically using a JSON or YAML schema, with optional support for web-based parameter configuration.

 ---